Grand Canyon Christmas Vacation in December (Updated for 2020)

 Christmas Dinner at the El Tovar

 No matter where you are, an amazing meal with friends and family is an important part of Christmas Day.
 If you’re worried about not having your Christmas ham have no fear, the El Tovar offers a gourmet holiday feast that will make you both merry and full.
 Conveniently located right at the edge of Grand Canyon’s South Rim, the El Tovar dining room offers a great menu on Christmas Day, views of the canyon and roaring fireplaces included.
 Start with a cozy Christmas beverage to lift your spirits like the Hermit’s Cider or Peppermint Patty, then indulge in generous portions of roasted ham or prime rib before finishing your meal with a perfect holiday desert like pecan pie or red velvet cake.

 Park rangers work every day of the year and still offer fun and educational walks and talks on Christmas Eve, Christmas Day and New Year’s Day.
 If the weather is wintery, programs move indoors but if you’re lucky enough to enjoy good weather (bonus if the canyon has a coating of snow on it!) you can stroll along the rim with your guide.
 The park’s Junior Ranger program can be completed any day of the year and getting a badge on Christmas is extra special for the young ones in your group.

 Christmas is all about relaxing, enjoying time with your loved ones, and reflecting on another year gone by.
 Being at Grand Canyon for the holidays is sure to create special memories.
-Check out our ‘Ask the Guru’ tool to get even more customized winter itinerary ideas for your perfect trip to Grand Canyon.
+Check out our tips below to find more ideas for a perfect trip to Grand Canyon.